balambeer/combat_game/readme.txt

 Implementation
 --------------

-- Add NPC attacking back (to test if attacks resolve well on that side also)
+- Add NPC attacking (to test if attacks resolve well on that side also)
 - Place fighters into a "fighter handler" class, for easier resolution of shit?
 Also with an eye toward making this a Castlevantia type shit?
 - Add proper attack resolution (i.e. hit/block/reposte/counter):
   * introduce telegraphing state, and animation & state depends on whether input arrives when opponent is telegraphing